 The Christ-nature is not something you have to develop.
 You don’t have to slave over the ego trying to change it into a Christ!
 That simply isn’t possible.
 If you think you have to become the Christ, you have put yourself in a situation where “You can’t get there from here.”
 And that is exactly where the ego wants you to be.

 The Christ-nature is Who you really are!
 You just don’t remember.
 It is already inside you.
 It is you.
 You think you are something else, but you aren’t.
 That is the illusion the ego has cast.
 You think the ego is you!
 You think that all this awful stuff, all this miserable little worm nature, this weakling, this sniveling coward, is what you are.
 That is not you.
 The ego is not you.
 The ego is not anything, and not anywhere; it is just a thought you have about yourself, a thought that is wholly false.
 Christ “is the only part of you that has reality in truth” (W-WI.6.3:2).

 When you feel as if you have to struggle, when you feel as if you have to make all kinds of difficult choices, then you are seeing yourself as an ego, at the bottom of the mountain looking up.
 When you see yourself as the Christ, there is nothing to do.

 Our only problem is thinking we have a problem.
 The thought that “I don’t have it yet” is the problem.
 We need to be enlightened from thinking we need to be enlightened.
 All that has to change is that thought, and the thought changes nothing, does nothing, because we are always already enlightened, always already happy, always already perfect.
 God created us that way and we can’t change it; all we can do is forget it and pretend we are something else.

-Today we will not doubt the end which God Himself has promised us.
+Today we will not doubt the end that God Himself has promised us.
 We trust in Him, and in our Self, Who still is one with Him.
 (2:2-3)